ReeceGoding/Frustration-One-Year-With-R/README.md

     the Tidyverse.
 Because of the `[x]`/`[x,]`/`[,x]` business, I often guess wrong with functions like `base::order()`, but I almost never guess wrong with `dplyr::arrange()`.
--   The API of the Tidyverse is rarely stable; It constantly depreciates functions and [owns up to its willingness to do so](https://cran.r-project.org/web/packages/tidyverse/vignettes/paper.html).
+-   The API of the Tidyverse is rarely stable; It constantly deprecates functions and [owns up to its willingness to do so](https://cran.r-project.org/web/packages/tidyverse/vignettes/paper.html).
-    I understand the value of not being tied to your past mistakes – see my many complaints about base R’s interest in supporting S – but it’s rare that I look through the documentation for a Tidyverse package and not see a note saying that something either is depreciated or soon will be.
+    I understand the value of not being tied to your past mistakes – see my many complaints about base R’s interest in supporting S – but it’s rare that I look through the documentation for a Tidyverse package and not see a note saying that something either is deprecated or soon will be.
 It’s even worse when I see a Stack Overflow answer with just the function that I need, only to find that my newer version of the package doesn’t even have the old function.
-However, the worst example by far is when the *R for Data Science* book can’t keep up with the depreciation.
+However, the worst example by far is when the *R for Data Science* book can’t keep up with the deprecation.
 For example, when I read chapter 25, the code in the book was spitting out warnings about the `.drop` argument to `unnest()` being deprecated.
 Importing a package when making your own package is already a risky